hummingbird-project/hummingbird/README.md

 ## Documentation

 You can find reference documentation for Hummingbird [here](https://hummingbird-project.github.io/hummingbird/current/hummingbird/index.html).
+The [hummingbird-examples](https://github.com/hummingbird-project/hummingbird-examples) repository has a number of examples of different uses of the library.